Mokkatrukki/crunchyroll-helper/README.md

 2. Selecting "Options"
 3. Toggle the following settings:
    - Show Ratings: Display rating numbers next to anime titles
-   - Sort by Rating: Automatically sort anime by rating in each section
+   - Sort by Rating: Automatically sort anime by rating (except in alphabetical view)

 ## Project Structure
 The extension consists of: